 It’s a change that a lot of people have already had to make, but even more companies (especially small businesses) are making the jump, while more people are realizing that the change may not be temporary.
 We’re talking about working through the net, and how you can fight the various challenges that can come with it.
+Whether you need a work breakdown structure model or something else, this blog post has you covered.

 Getting Used To Working Through The Net